Greenest-Guy/osu-mania-Skin-Merger/README.md

 ## :warning: Disclaimer
   This tool is for **personal use** only.
-Merged skins may violate osu! community guidelines if not properly credited and/or distributed improperly.
-Make sure to credit ALL authors and not claim ownership of any assets you did not create.
+Merged skins may violate osu! community guidelines if not properly credited or distributed improperly.
+Make sure to credit all original authors and do not claim ownership of any assets you did not create.
-  See [DISCLAIMER.md](./DISCLAIMER.md) for full details.
+  See [DISCLAIMER.md](./DISCLAIMER.md) for more details.